cloudcell/cvocgen/README.md

 3. Generate a detailed comparison report

-## Known Issues
+## Known Issues / Solutions

-- APETokenizer has a specific frequency calculation where merged token frequencies can be higher than individual token frequencies, which affects BPE merge decisions
+- APETokenizer has a specific frequency calculation where merged token frequencies can be higher than individual token frequencies, which affects BPE merge decisions (solution: use cvocgen for vocabulary generation and APETokenizer for encoding)
 - cvocgen has only been tested with SELFIES format

 ## License